-Amazon Simple Storage Service (S3) plugin
+Amazon Simple Storage Service plugin

-9 minute readExtensibilityDeveloper productivity
+8 minute readExtensibilityDeveloper productivity

 Amazon S3 has a simple web-services interface where you can store and retrieve any amount of data, at any time, from anywhere on the web.
 It gives developers access to the same highly scalable, reliable, fast, inexpensive data storage infrastructure that Amazon uses to run its own global network of websites.
 The goal is to maximize benefits of scale and pass those benefits on to developers.
-For more information about Amazon S3, go to the Amazon Web Services website.
+For more information about Amazon S3, go to the Amazon Web Services (AWS) website.

 The S3 plugin uses the Amazon S3 application programming interface (API) that allows developers to choose where their objects are stored on the Amazon cloud.
 Using this secure API, your application is automatically scaled up and down as needed.
 This integration allows ElectricFlow to manage S3 buckets and objects.